Monday, 22 December 2025

 ... for the noise of it!
 The exultant, white, brash, crashing, strident, energetic noise of drums and bass and guitar and that voice (what a voice!) calling out the patriarchy, misogyny, injustice, racism, homophobia ... and there was tenderness too, and joy, and hurt and crowd-surfing and an enormous mosh pit, and all of it LOUD and PASSIONATE and UNAPOLOGETIC!

 It's the un-apology that mesmerised me.
-And when I opened my birthday card from my younger son yesterday, he framed the thought for me in a way I could apply to my day: Have a lovely day Mum, “doing what you damn well please!”
-Something about his turn of phrase, the love expressed, opened up my birthday to me in that moment.
+And when I opened a birthday card from my younger son yesterday, he framed the thought for me in a way I could apply immediately: Have a lovely day Mum, “doing what you damn well please!”
+Something about his turn of phrase, the love expressed, opened up my birthday in that moment.
 I'd planned, for example, to postpone my present-opening till the evening when his big brother would be home.
 "But I please to know what my presents are now!"
-I thought, so I damn well opened my presents over breakfast, and I'm so glad I did, and I knew my sons would be too.
+I thought, so I damn well opened them over breakfast, and I'm so glad I did, and I knew my sons would be too.
 What I found was that there are people who clearly know and care about me.
 So much thoughtfulness in the givings.
 It made me very damn pleased.

-In Aberdyfi, I got in the pleasing sea.
+In Aberdyfi, I went into the pleasing sea.
 Damn!
 It was invigorating!
-I got wet up to my neck by lying down in it as it too damn dangerous to go in deep.
+I got wet up to my neck by lying down in it as it was too damn dangerous to go in deep.
 I pleased myself, eating fish and chips and bara brith, bought a set of chalks, and ginger beer.
 Paul ate fish and chips and bara brith too, so I think he was damn well pleasing himself, but that's for him to say.
-The trains ran through storm Bram unapologetically as pretty much on time as they cared to be.
+The trains ran through storm Bram unapologetically, as pretty much on time as they cared to be.

 At the Lambrini Girls gig, I couldn't take my eyes off mic-brandishing Lunny and her embodied fury, intellect, and too-small-shirt/bare-midriff-fragility.
 To be so certainly herself - how does she do that, I wondered.
 How to care and not to care?
 I'm damn pleased I learned more about that on yesterday's journey.